Fredrik-C/RayWhisper2/README.md

 raywhisper run
 ```

-Hold `Ctrl+Shift+Space` to record (press to start, release to stop and transcribe).
+**Enable Caps Lock** to start recording, **disable Caps Lock** to stop and transcribe.
 The transcribed text will be typed into the active application.

+> **Note:** The Caps Lock LED provides visual feedback of the recording state - when the LED is on, you're recording.

 ## Development